Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/translation.md

 ## Translations

-There are 12 supported languages in Outer Wilds: english, spanish_la, german, french, italian, polish, portuguese_br, japanese, russian, chinese_sinple, korean, and turkish.
+There are 12 supported languages in Outer Wilds: english, spanish_la, german, french, italian, polish, portuguese_br, japanese, russian, chinese_simple, korean, and turkish.

 All translations must go in a folder in the root directory called "translations".